netcan/asyncio/README.md

 > Im curious because this is something I've been thinking of implementing to aid debugging.
 Thanks.
 >
 > **A**: yes, it's async callstack. the point is make use of await_transform() of coroutine promise_type, that save a coroutine source_location info, in other words, when user co_await, is save await location info.(https://github.com/netcan/asyncio/blob/5ae5fdffcd065df4d9bf758741ac75647cf2f19a/include/asyncio/task.h#L113) dump backtrace is so simple, just recursive dump coroutine source_location and its continuation.

+> **Q**: I'm just impressed by how readable the benchmark code looks compared to most other versions.
+And it seems like performance actually doesn't suffer that much from it.
+I wish the networking in the stdlib could look somewhat like this in practice.
+But it probably won't be generic enough for the committee...
+>
+> EDIT: It looks like you are using different buffer sizes, is there a reason behind that?
+>
+> **A**: the python and my project codes be written by me, others are gathered by Internet.
+>
+> **Q**: It would probably make sense to benchmark equal buffer sizes, since that might have an impact on the requests per second?
+>
+> **A**: I tested equal buffer sizes, with no impact on RPS.

 ## Reference